BigQuery

 3. In the top-right corner, click + ADD DATA SOURCE.

-4. On the Add New Data Source page, select BigQuery from the Source Type drop-down menu.
+4. On the Add New Data Source page, configure the BigQuery connector.

 FieldDescriptionRequired